eliseo-dannunzio/css-calculator/css-calc-part-1/arithmetic-boolean-algebra.md

 Creating the LCD segments were not the issue here, but implementing the logic behind what turned on and what turned off when I clicked a 0 button or a 3 button was.

+**Note: I had initially started playing with the idea of working out binary coded hexadecimal to LCD initially when I was designing for proof of concept, so the equation for Segment A differs from the final result used in the actual code.
+The code below is for the Segment A equation for hexadecimal to LCD.**

 Basically what I would be dealing with was a half-byte register with four nibbles **W, X, Y and Z**; for the seven-segment LED display.
 If I was trying to replicate this in CSS, all of the nibbles would naturally  receive a 0 or 1 pulse; and then the CSS would process each of the pulses with the Boolean equations I determined, which would then result in each segment being turned on (1) or off (0)